TRS ACCESS Network · Massachusetts General Hospital · Harvard Medical School

 Abigail Donovan, MD explains our mission

-Learn about the comprehensive approach behind TRS ACCESS and how we're helping clinicians become capable of prescribing clozapine and long-acting injectables safely and effectively for people with treatment-resistant schizophrenia.
+Learn how TRS ACCESS helps clinicians prescribe clozapine and long-acting injectables safely and effectively for people with TRS.

 A lighthouse is a beacon of hope in a sea of uncertainty.